seansfkelley/WoodworkingCalculator/README.md

 ## Screenshots

-Use `./take-screenshots.sh` to run the UI "test" that generates the App Store listing screenshots and extract them to this repo.
+Use `images/take-screenshots.sh` to run the UI "test" that generates the App Store listing screenshots and extract them to this repo.

-Use `./composite-screenshots.sh` to composite those screenshots onto the background images for the listing.
+Use `images/compose-listing-images.sh` to composite those screenshots onto the background images for the listing.

+The background images are multiple layers in the `images/pixlr-background-source.pxz` file, for use with [Pixlr](https://pixlr.com/editor/).

 ## Testing